Hello, Sister! (1933 film): Casting

 ZaSu Pitts, the star of von Stroheim's silent films Greed (1924) and The Wedding March (1928), was chosen by the director to play the part of Millie.
 Von Stroheim once called Pitts "the greatest psycho-pathological actress in the American cinema"; in this film, he envisioned her as the centerpiece of the story, the "romantic martyr".
 Von Stroheim originally wanted George Raft to play Mac; the part was ultimately filled by Terrance Ray.
 Boots Mallory was a newcomer to film, and James Dunn was a Fox contract player who had made his screen debut in the 1931 film Bad Girl.
 Cinematographer James Wong Howe alleged that von Stroheim physically bruised Mallory when she was too exhausted to cry on cue.
-Von Stroheim also attached a 12 ft length of thread to Dunn's pant leg and tugged on it every time he wanted the actor to show more emotion in his scenes.
+Von Stroheim also ran a 12 ft length of thread up Dunn's pant leg, tied to Dunn's genitals, and tugged upon it every time he wanted the actor to show more emotion in his scenes.